Key points

 We can reduce the impact of climate change on our coastal rivers and wetlands by:

-• creating better infrastructure to manage the impacts of more extreme storms and floods
+• creating better infrastructure such as climate-smart urban design to manage the impacts of more extreme storms and floods

-• managing coastal ecosystems to keep waterways connected to the ocean.
+• managing estuaries and coastal wetlands to allow floodwaters to flow into the ocean.

 Adapting to changes in inland regions